buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: 1 hour

 For the duration, you understand the literal meaning of any non-magical written language that you see.
 You must touch the surface on which the words are written.
 It takes about 1 minute to read one page of text.
-This spell doesn't decode secret messages in a text or glyphs, such as an arcane sigil, that aren't part of a written language.
+This spell doesn' \*\*t decode secret messages in a text or glyphs, such as an arcane sigil, that aren' \*\*t part of a written language.

 **For each Magic Critical Success** obtained in the Magic Check the duration doubles.